Neuropharmacology: Alzheimer's disease

 While there are a variety of hypotheses that have been proposed for the cause of Alzheimer's disease, the knowledge of this disease is far from complete to explain, making it difficult to develop methods for treatment.
 In the brain of Alzheimer's patients, both neuronal nicotinic acetylcholine (nACh) receptors and NMDA receptors are known to be down-regulated.
 Thus, four anticholinesterases, such as Donepezil and Rivastigmine, have been developed and approved by the U.S. Food and Drug Administration (FDA) for the treatment in the U.S.A.
 However, these are not ideal drugs, considering their side-effects and limited effectiveness.
 The excessive stimulation of muscarinic and nicotinic receptors by acetylcholine may contribute to the side effects that anticholinesterases have.

 One promising drug, nefiracetam, is being developed for the treatment of Alzheimer's and other patients with dementia, and has unique actions in potentiating the activity of both nACh receptors and NMDA receptors.

+Epilepsy

+Epilepsy is a neurological disorder characterized by recurrent seizures caused by abnormal neuronal hyperexcitability.
+Neuropharmacological research in epilepsy often uses in vitro and in vivo models to study mechanisms of seizure generation and to evaluate experimental antiseizure compounds.
+For example, the synthetic molecule BICS01 has been shown to reversibly suppress epileptiform bursting in high‑potassium hippocampal slice models, although it did not protect against seizures in the pentylenetetrazol (PTZ) mouse model.